1964 Malawi cabinet crisis

 The Cabinet Crisis, sometimes referred to as the Revolt of the Ministers is one of the most important but also most controversial episodes in the history of independent Malawi.
-Many of the contemporary documentary sources were written by expatriate diplomats and officials who were not close to the ex-ministers, and in some cases antipathetic to them.
+Many of the contemporary documentary sources were written by expatriate diplomats and officials who were not close to the ex-ministers, and in some cases antagonistic to them.
 These accounts have been contradicted by the autobiographies, often written long after the event, of the ex-ministers themselves, although these are also inconsistent with one another.
 The principal published works quoted rely on a mixture of documentary sources and interviews with participants, both African and expatriate, and suggest that the crisis arose in a political culture that permitted no dissent, and treated attempts to debate issues as plotting.

 Nyasaland African Congress

 Development of Congress

-For most of the colonial period, most Africans in Nyasaland had no political voice and only a small number of chiefs had a very limited influence on the colonial government and they did not represent the interests of a growing body of African town dwellers.
+For most of the colonial period, most Africans in Nyasaland had no political voice and only a small number of chiefs had a very limited influence on the colonial government.
+They did not represent the interests of a growing body of African town dwellers.
 Most early African interest groups were local, represented only a small, mainly urban educated African elite and promoted their demands for a political voice, not independence.
 Only in the 1940s, with the formation of the Nyasaland African Congress, did one organisation represent the whole of Nyasaland.
 From 1944, various African local associations united into the Nyasaland African Congress, which demanded African representation on the Legislative Council that advised the colonial governors.
 From 1946, the Nyasaland African Congress received financial and political support from Hastings Banda, then living in Britain.
 Post-war British governments of both main parties agreed to the formation of a federation of the three British territories in Central Africa, rather than their complete amalgamation, as the Southern Rhodesian government preferred: the Federation of Rhodesia and Nyasaland was pushed through in 1953 against very strong African opposition.
-Federation radicalised some younger Congress members, and when in 1955 the Colonial Office agreed that the Legislative Council should include five African members nominated by Provincial Councils, they seized the opportunity.
+Federation radicalised some younger Congress members, and when in 1955, the Colonial Office agreed that the Legislative Council should include five African members nominated by Provincial Councils, they seized the opportunity.
 Although the Provincial Councils were largely composed of chiefs, their members were receptive to popular wishes, and they nominated Congress members or supporters to the Legislative Council.
 In 1956, Henry Chipembere and Kanyama Chiume, two young radical members of Congress, were nominated together with two moderate Congress members and a Congress supporter.
 This success led to a rapid growth in Congress membership in 1956 and 1957.